Maritime LAW IN LOUISIANA

 Maritime Injuries & ACCIDENTS IN LAPLACE, LOUISIANA

-Maritime injuries are more common in LaPlace, Louisiana, than many other cities in Louisiana because of the concentration of maritime activity on the Mississippi River in St. John the Baptist Parish.
+Maritime injuries are more common in Louisiana than many other country because of the concentration of maritime activity on the Mississippi River.
 According to the Bureau of Transportation Statistics, the Port of South Louisiana, which is located in St. John the Baptist Parish, actually ranked number one in the U.S. in tonnage in 2014.
 If you have been injured while working on the water Chris Faucheux can help you assert your rights.

 COMMON MARTIME INJURIES: